awsdocs/amazon-elasticache-docs/doc_source/redis/Local_zones.md

 By using Local Zones, you can place resources such as an ElastiCache cluster in multiple locations close to your users\.

 When you create an ElastiCache cluster, you can choose a subnet in a Local Zone\.
-Local Zones have their own connections to the internet and support AWS\-DC\-long;\.
+Local Zones have their own connections to the internet and support AWS Direct Connect\.
 Thus, resources created in a Local Zone can serve local users with very low\-latency communications\.
 For more information, see [AWS Local Zones](https://aws.amazon.com/about-aws/global-infrastructure/localzones/)\.

 A Local Zone is represented by an AWS Region code followed by an identifier that indicates the location, for example `us-west-2-lax-1a`\.